Fantantonio/Fantantonio/README.md

 ## Hi there, I'm Antonio Panfili - aka Fantantonio 👋

-### I'm a Developer, figure skating Coach and Athlete
+### I'm a Developer, inline figure skating and figure skating coach

 * 🎓 I have a bachelor degree in computer science at Ca' Foscari University of Venice
-* 💻 I’m currently working on a Django project and a Unity/C# one
+* 💻 I’m currently working on a Django project
-* 🏅 Fun fact: I won five World Championships medals and I'm four times European and three times National Champion (Inline Figure Skating)
+* 🏅 Fun fact: I won seven World Championships medals and I'm five times European and four times National Champion (Inline Figure Skating)

 ### ✉️ Connect with me: